Our offices are closed until Monday, July 6.

 Examples:

-If the utility allowance for a 2-bedroom is $212 and our tenant is responsible for all utilities, they would pay $263 in rent to the landlord ($475 – $212).
+If the tenant is responsible for all utilities, the UA is $212 and the tenant would pay $263 in rent to the landlord ($475 – $212).

 • (The utility allowance amount is retained by the tenant and is expected to be used to pay for tenant-responsible utilities.)